splaisan/qiime-tools/data/readme.md

-Files in this folder are example obtained after analysis of a rRNA dataset derived from the Zymo community gDNA from Please refer to [this page](https://github.com/Nucleomics-VIB/InSilico_PCR) for more information.
+Files in this folder are example obtained after analysis of a rRNA dataset derived from the Zymo community gDNA.
+Please refer to [this page](https://github.com/Nucleomics-VIB/InSilico_PCR) for more information.